yoon-gu/dand-p5/README.md

 This dataset about information of baseball players.
 It includes player's name, handedness (right, left handed, or both), height, weight, batting average, and the number of home runs.

+I noticed that there was a relation between batting average, `avg` and home runs, `HR`.
+Players with better `avg` tends to hit more home runs than lower `avg` players.
+In addition, I heard that many great hitters were left-handed.
+In my visualization, it turns out that there is pretty high home run ratio of left-handed among top batting average players.

 ## Design ##
 ### Exploratory Data Analysis using Python ###
 I downloaded `baseball_data.csv` the dataset from data set options page given by Udacity.
 The dataset had player's physical information(`name`, `height`, `weight`) and performance information(`avg`, `HR`).